driewe/hackerspacetech/content/pages/classes.md

     <div class="panel-body">
         <b>Modules:</b>
         <ul>
             <li><a href="http://bit.ly/2glMwvp" rel="nofollow" target="_blank">Keypad, Part 1: Introduction</a><h6>In this presentation, I will demonstrate how to connect a common 4x4 membrane keypad that contains numbers, letters “A”, “B”, “C”, and “D”, a “*” and a “#”.
 I will do it in two ways.
 First, I'll use the keypad library that comes with the Arduino IDE in a sketch that reads the keypad, while the keypad is connected in parallel.
-In demo 2 I will show you how to hack together a solution that allows a connection that uses a single signal pin.</h6></li>
+In demo 2 you learn how to hack together a solution that allows a connection that uses a single signal pin.</h6></li>

             <li><a href="http://bit.ly/2fX30cl" rel="nofollow" target="_blank">Keypad, Part 2: Parallel connection wiring</a><h6>In this presentation, I will demonstrate how to connect a common 4x4 membrane keypad that contains numbers, letters “A”, “B”, “C”, and “D”, a “*” and a “#”.
 I will do it in two ways.
 First, I'll use the keypad library that comes with the Arduino IDE in a sketch that reads the keypad, while the keypad is connected in parallel.
-In demo 2 I will show you how to hack together a solution that allows a connection that uses a single signal pin.</h6></li>
+In demo 2 you will learn how to hack together a solution that allows a connection that uses a single signal pin.</h6></li>

             <li><a href="http://bit.ly/2h5EtXC" rel="nofollow" target="_blank">Keypad, Part 3: Parallel connection sketch</a><h6>This is Part 3 of 5 of the keypad presentation.
 Here I describe the sketch that works with the parallel wiring of the keypad.
 This configuration was demonstrated in Part 2.</h6></li>